Design a Custom Map in QGIS

 Summer 2021: Deep Dive into QGIS

-This three-day (12-hour) workshop introduced attendees to the basics of Geospatial Information Systems (GIS) using QGIS, a free and open-source software platform.
+This 12-hour workshop introduces attendees to the basics of Geospatial Information Systems (GIS) using QGIS, a free and open-source software platform.